Dre Campbell Farm

 Garlic has properties that attack insects and can also fight fungal infections, so it makes sense to use it in your garden.

 Making garlic spray for plants is surprisingly easy.
-Just follow the recipe in the linked article.
+Just follow the recipe in our linked article.

 9. Neem Oil

-Not only will neem oil help control the pests on your plants, but it also has antifungal properties that can help prevent further infection.
+Not only will neem oil help control the pests on your plants, but it also has antifungal properties.

-Apply this natural treatment as soon as you notice leaf curl on your plants and continue applying it as needed in order to keep the disease under control.
+Apply this natural treatment as soon as you notice leaf curl on your plants.
+Continue applying it as needed in order to keep the disease under control.

 Just mix a tablespoon of neem oil and a teaspoon of liquid soap with a gallon of water and spray your plants.